-Using artificial lawns is a contentious issue, and the available information from ‘google’ searches reveals a glut of contradictory viewpoints from those both for and against its use.
-I have tried to cut through the rhetoric and distill the major issues to offer a zoom lens on a subject that divides the nation.
+Using artificial lawns is a contentious issue and the available information from ‘google’ searches reveals a glut of contradictory viewpoints from those both for and against its use.
+I have tried to cut through the rhetoric and distill the major issues to offer a zoom lens on a subject that continues to divide the nation.

 The claims from manufacturers and retailers paint a glowing picture of a maintenance-free, water-saving, life-enhancing world that would inspire any lawn enthusiast to ditch the turf and install an artificial lawn without a moment’s hesitation.

-The counterclaims from environmentalists paint a far darker picture of an unchecked spread of suffocating plastic across the UK that is spiralling out of control.
-They point to a disturbing lack of product regulation, chronic unsustainably and pending ecological catastrophe.
+The counter claims from environmentalists paint a far darker picture of an unchecked spread of suffocating plastic across the UK that is spiralling out of control.
+They point to a disturbing lack of product regulation, chronic un-sustainability and pending ecological catastrophe.

 The main benefits of artificial lawns fall neatly into five major categories, endlessly repeated in all promo literature from all suppliers.
 Although these companies are tripping over each other to catch a rapidly expanding market, they at least stand together and united in these claims.

-Maintenance-free – the lawn does not need cutting as it doesn’t grow.
-Many suppliers also note these cuts harmful emissions from your diesel or petrol mower.
+Maintenance free - the lawn does not need cutting as it doesn’t grow.
+Many suppliers also note this cuts harmful emissions from your diesel or petrol mower.

 Water conservation - it doesn’t need watering because it isn’t alive.